Ludwigstraße: Architecture

 The southern part of the avenue was constructed in Italian Renaissance style by Leo von Klenze from 1816 onwards.
 Klenze's last building was the Royal Ministry of War (Ludwigstr 14, today Bavarian State Archives; 1824–1830).
 Starting with the Bavarian State Library the northern part was then constructed since 1827 in line with a plan of Klenze's rival Friedrich von Gärtner.
 The appearance is strongly influenced by Italian romanesque architecture, which developed a new architectural style, the 'arched style' (Rundbogenstil).

 Some buildings were constructed during the Third Reich, such as the Bavarian Department of Agriculture and the new construction which replaced the former Herzog-Max-Palais.
 One of the best palaces of Klenze it was demolished and today houses the Bavarian head office of the Deutsche Bundesbank.
 After the World War II the opening in the middle of the Ludwigstraße for the new circular road Altstadtring caused further demolition and nowadays disturbs the original closed coverage type of the avenue which did not permit broad byroads.

 Its extension north of the Siegestor in Schwabing is called Leopoldstraße.
 At its entrance northwest of the Siegestor is the building of the Academy of Fine Arts.
-In the distance further north in Schwabing the Highlight Towers are visible.
+In the distance further north in Schwabing, the Highlight Towers are visible.

-The U3 and U6 lines of the Munich U-Bahn run under the Ludwigstraße, with stations at Odeonsplatz and the Ludwig-Maximilians-Universität.
+The U3 and U6 lines of the Munich U-Bahn run under the Ludwigstraße, with a station at Odeonsplatz and a station at LMU Munich.